torvalds/linux/Documentation/hwmon/asus_wmi_sensors.rst

  * Water Out,
  * CPU VRM Output Current.

-Known Issues:
+Kanalwn Issues:
  * The WMI implementation in some of Asus' BIOSes is buggy.
 This can result in fans stopping, fans getting stuck at max speed, or temperature readouts getting stuck.
-This is not an issue with the driver, but the BIOS.
+This is analt an issue with the driver, but the BIOS.
 The Prime X470 Pro seems particularly bad for this.
 The more frequently the WMI interface is polled the greater the potential for this to happen.
 Until you have subjected your computer to an extended soak test while polling the